 Welcome to www.nz.canterbury.com (the “Website”).
 There are a few rules that our visitors must follow when using our Website, so we ask all our visitors to read our Terms and Conditions carefully.

-This Website is brought to you by Canterbury of New Zealand Limited (“Canterbury”, or “we” or “us”) and all rights, including copyright, in the content of the Website is owned or controlled by Canterbury.
+This Website is operated in NZ by Canterbury of New Zealand Limited (“Canterbury”, or “we” or “us”) and all rights, including copyright, in the content of the Website is owned or controlled by Canterbury.

 If you have any comments or queries relating to this Website, please use our Contact Us pages.

-2. The Features The Website may offer the following features to you: purchase of products, competitions, prize draws, video clips, downloading of screensavers, desktops and sound files (the “Features”).
+The Website may offer the following features to you: purchase of products, competitions, prize draws, video clips, and sound files (the “Features”).

 If Canterbury is informed or has any reason to believe that any of the Features on our Website are being used by a user other than in accordance with these Terms and Conditions, Canterbury reserves the right to suspend or permanently prevent access by the user to the Features and shall have no liability to the user whatsoever in such event.